apioo/fusio-docs/docs/installation/index.md

 * [IIS](./iis)
 * [cPanel](./cpanel)

+# Cloud

+If you dont want to manually install Fusio you can take a look at our [cloud platform](https://fusio.cloud/) which you can use to directly run a Fusio instance in the cloud.

 # Updating

 Fusio contains two parts which can be updated.
 The backend system and the backend app.
 The backend app is the Angular